AjithGeorge/ApiAutomationUsingPostmanAndNewmanWithHtmlExtraAndAzurePipelines/README.md

 ## Tips#
-1. Have a folder Pre-Condition/Pre-Requisites which will check for the required variables in the environment and if NOT will create them, thereby reducing the chance of error.
+1. Have a folder Pre-Condition/Pre-Requisites which will check for the required variables in the environment/global space and if NOT will create them, thereby reducing the chance of error.

 Sample: Setting a function to a variable if not already present.
 ```javascript